mickyjm/mickyjm.github.io/essays/alloy-release-notes.md

   </li>
   <li><strong>Semantic UI Cleanup</strong>
   <br />
   The Semantic UI code in each page is not handled very well.
 There is a lot of grids/containers within grids/containers.
 While this works, it is a poor way of handling Semantic UI's way of making webpage layouts.
-Having so many grids/containers also does make the code a bit harder to read so cleaning this up will make it much easier to read the HTML code and update or add new few features.
+Having so many grids/containers also does make the code a bit harder to read so cleaning this up will make it much easier to read the HTML code to fix, update or add new few features.
 This will also help in redesigning the UI overall, which I have planned.
 I have not merged the branch update yet as I have only updated a few pages.
   </li>
 </ul>